 With conservative treatment, you can expect recovery in up to 12 weeks, focusing on rest, immobilization, and physical therapy.
 However, surgical options may be necessary for more severe tears, extending recovery time to about three months.

-Your prognosis depends on several individual factors, such as age, activity level, and how well you adhere to the treatment plan.
+Your prognosis depends on factors such as age, activity level, and how well you adhere to the treatment plan.
 Younger individuals or those who actively follow rehabilitation protocols often experience better outcomes.

 Despite the treatment path, complications like chronic pain, reduced wrist function, and instability can arise if the injury is left untreated or if the rehabilitation process isn’t properly followed.